 Eye Movement Desensitization and Reprocessing therapy is a psychotherapy technique that helps relieve psychological stress.
 It’s an effective treatment for post-traumatic stress disorder (PTSD) and can help anyone recovering from trauma.

 During EMDR therapy sessions, the patient relives traumatic or triggering experiences while the therapist directs their eye movements.
 During some of these phases, rapid eye movements help to link neural pathways and alleviate adverse cognitive reactions.

 The idea is to recall distressing episodes focusing on an external stimulus, making them less emotionally upsetting.
 Over time, this form of therapy can help people experience these triggers and negative beliefs without unfavorable psychological responses or physical sensations.

 What Can EMDR Be Used to Treat?

 It’s worth noting that EMDR is not a silver bullet that will immediately cure these disorders.
 Instead, when integrated into the therapeutic process, it affects positive beliefs and overall mental health.
-Some of the conditions that EMDR can help include:
+Some of the conditions that EMDR can help with include the following:

 - Bipolar disorders